 We recommend reading the article: it’s more than worth it.
-It is both factual, as well as it raises important issues and asks relevant questions –the kind of questions we don’t want to hear although we now should as we grow our knowledge in in the multi-faceted dimensions (including biology, ethology, psychology, ethics) that Captivity implies both in the science.
+It is both factual, as well as it raises important issues and asks relevant questions –the kind of questions we don’t want to hear although we now should as we grow our knowledge in the multifaceted dimensions (including biology, ethology, psychology, ethics) that Captivity implies both in the science.
 It is also a compassionate article.
-It’s not an easy read for sure, since it calls for a little introspection and humility.
+It’s not an easy read for sure since it calls for a little introspection and humility.
 In all cases, the article makes you think (in light of new scientific findings and consequent ethical considerations).
 Maybe it will even lead you to add to your-to read list the book –The Animals’ Agenda: Freedom, Compassion, and Coexistence in the Human Age by the renowned animal-behavior expert Marc Bekoff and a leading bioethicist Jessica Pierce (2017)– and that this article showcases.

 I haven’t read the book fully yet (it just got published), but this excerpt itself is certainly not a subjective piece despite what some of the detractors would like to make us believe.
 It is as simple as that: the data exist, the studies are in, the evidence is growing every single day (e.g., search for ‘animal welfare’, ‘zoo’ or ‘captivity’ references in our bibliography for a sample of the science and expert literature on the topic).
 Besides it is important to realize that the ratio of accredited animal exhibitors is less than 10% both in the US and Europe – with that ratio dropping radically when we shift to a world view.
 And among those few accredited, then the ones making a real difference welfare-wise and investing more than 3% of their budget into in-situ conservation projects is then negligible.
-The mandate of a very few institutions who are trying hard, are now the shining face behind which all institutions are hiding: the average ones, the not-so-good, and the ones who should be closed immediately.
+The mandate of very few institutions who are trying hard are now the shining face behind which all institutions are hiding: the average ones, the not-so-good, and the ones who should be closed immediately.
 And all of us believe in ‘it’, supported by our own propensity for denying the effects of captivity, so strong is our desire to pet, to walk with, to ride, to peep on and admire the life of those animals that populate our imagination and dreams.

 The captivity effects denial phenomenon is indeed widespread and still embraced by a majority of us at different levels.
 The captivity concept permeates many various levels of our society and has done so for centuries, so we don’t see it really or if we do, we have fully accepted it, when we don’t defend it vehemently.
-Fortunately it’s changing but very slowly.
+Fortunately, it’s changing but very slowly.

 Sadly, the most fervent defenders of captivity are very hard to connect with.
-Luckily we don’t have stakes anymore, because some of those defenders behave as they would send you burn at the stake as soon as you dare approaching the topic (including when you are challenging welfare for improving welfare itself and not even for closing the institutions).
-More than often it does not even matter that you happen to be a naturalist or a specialist (in a particular species), your average animal exhibit visitor or enthusiast as well as some captive animal handlers suddenly know more than the most expert in the field.
+Luckily we don’t have stakes anymore because some of those defenders behave as they would send you to burn at the stake as soon as you dare to approach the topic (including when you are challenging welfare for improving welfare itself and not even for closing the institutions).
+More than often it does not even matter that you happen to be a naturalist or a specialist (in a particular species), your average animal exhibit visitor or enthusiast, as well as some captive animal handlers, suddenly know more than the most expert in the field.
 To some extent, captivity effects denialism is more firmly planted in the human psychology than other types of denialism, including Climate change denialism.
 And if you are interested in reflecting a little more on the social, political, and ethical issues raised by captivity, including discussions about confinement, domestication, captive breeding for conservation, the work of moral repair, dignity and an ethics of sight, and the role that coercion plays, then we can’t recommend enough the recent and very sound work from Lori Gruen, and the many experts who worked with her on ‘The Ethics of Captivity‘ (2014).

 Thinking of it, the only real obstacles to making good progress in understanding and improving the welfare of captive animals, as well as curbing our over-indulgence of captivity is our own human obstination, our disproportionate sense of human exceptionalism that flirts with an extreme arrogance.
 This sounds too strong?
 But let’s think about it for a second.
 Who are we on average?
 And if look deep ‘inside’ who would we rather be?